cpp-linter/cpp-linter-action/docs/permissions.md

       contents: write # (1)!
 ```

-1. Needed to commit and push the formatted changes back to the PR branch.
+1. Needed by the token used in `actions/checkout` to commit and push the
+   formatted changes back to the branch.

 !!! warning "CI re-triggering with auto-fix"

     The default `GITHUB_TOKEN` **cannot** trigger new CI runs when pushing
     a commit.
 If you need the auto-fix commit to trigger CI checks
     (e.g. to verify the fix builds clean), use a personal access token
-    (PAT) with `contents: write` scope:
+    (PAT) with `contents: write` scope on the checkout step:

     ```yaml
     - uses: actions/checkout@v7